seanballais/hello-sdl2/README.md

 # hello-sdl2
+_Copyright (C) 2020 Sean Ballais

 Code I've written while learning about SDL 2.

+## Using My Code
+The code is not licensed under any open source license.
+It used to be under the MIT license.
+However, since I am basing this code from Lazy Foo's SDL 2 tutorial and Lazy Foo recommended it, the code will only be copyrighted to me, but the code may still be viewed by anyone.
+If you would like to use any portion of the code, please contact me via [sfballais123@gmail.com](mailto:sfballais123@gmail.com) and let me know which portions will be used.
+Many portions are by Lazy Foo, which means you might have to ask permission from him, or have to consult his [FAQ](http://lazyfoo.net/faq.php).
+Some are either mine or my modification of Lazy Foo's code.

 ## Assets Used
 The assets in this repository are a mix of assets created by me and third-party assets sourced from different websites.
 Please refer to the [Credits](#credits) to know more about where I obtained third-party assets.